mouserd/dashclock-extension-disk-space/README.md

 ### Building a development apk:

-To build a development version, simply run:
+To build a development apk, use the maven goal:
 ```
 mvn clean install
 ```

 ### Deploying an apk to your device/emulator:

-To deploy an apk to your connected device or emulator, simply run:
+To deploy an apk to your connected device or emulator, use the maven goal:
 ```
 mvn android:deploy
 ```